kaywina/docs-layer/tech-blog/blog/2025-09-11-zendesk-mock-server.md

 ```

 :::tip
-The `g' flag installs Prism globally, so you can run it from any directory.
+The `-g` flag installs Prism globally, so you can run it from any directory.
 :::

 ---